How to Install Garden Pond Liner in 6 Easy Steps

 Lay your chosen liner into the hole on top of the underlay.
 Secure it in certain places around the edge to stop it from moving or falling.
 Just the same as when you installed your underlay, smooth the liner out and avoid it from gathering in corners, contouring it to the shape of your pond’s curves.

-During this process, you should leave extra pond liner around the edges of your pond to make sure you don’t overcut the liner before you’re finished the installation.
+During this process, you should leave extra pond liner around the edges of your pond to make sure you don’t overcut the liner before you have finished the installation.

 Once full of water the liner is ready for a final trim, making sure to leave enough to secure it in place using your desired edging.